Georgia’s history is made up of a thousand stories that shape us all.

 Cleland was elected Georgia’s Secretary of State in 1982, until a close–fought election sent him to the U.S. Senate in 1996.
 He lost a bitter 2002 re–election campaign to Republican Saxby Chambliss.

-Despite horrific personal injuries and political setbacks, Max Cleland continues as a public servant, in a remarkable life that began on August 24, 1942, Today in Georgia History.
+Despite horrific personal injuries and political setbacks, Max Cleland continued as a public servant in a remarkable life that began on August 24, 1942, Today in Georgia History.